distro-core-curated-mirrors/klish/docs/klish3.en.md

 that this is equivalent to creating a copy of element "#2" at the location where the defined element "#1".

 If the element is a reference, the `ref` attribute is defined in the element.
-The value of the attribute
-- reference to the target schema element.
+The value of the attribute is reference to the target schema element.

 ```
 <KLISH>